punisher03/TezosHack/README.md

 We made this possible by deploying our contract, and making use of the powerful Tezos chain and made use of an escrow contract to act as p2p between buyers and farmers and thus eliminating middlemen, in a way in which this app could be trusted by buyers.
 We also made use of the cryptocurrency Tez(XTZ) as our main payment method (We assume that all the Tez accounts are activated and revealed in the first place) instead of the traditional NetBanking method to save the farmers from the unavoidable exorbitant cuts which are often more than they can afford.
 Tezos Blockchain ensures transparency and justice for the farmers.
 We made use of the Cryptonomic Stack for our benefit by using conseilJS to communicate with the tezos blockchain for transferring Tez and checking out the status of the Transactions using the Arronax explorer.

 # Frontend:
-Conseiljs to connect between frontend and dapp
+Conseiljs to connect between frontend which was developed using ReactJS and dapp developed using SmartPy
 ##  Farmer:
 Farmers should login if they haven’t(Id would be their blockchain address from metamask or similar to this) They should also give their personal details like address ph no.